Bank of Baroda

 How the matter was addressed in our audit

-There is high level of judgement required in estimating the level of provisioning.
-The Bank's assessment is supported by the facts of matter, their own judgment, past experience, and advice from legal and independent tax consultants wherever considered necessary.
+There is high level of judgement required in estimating the level of provisioning wherever a liability seems probable.
+The Bank's assessment is supported by the facts of each matter, its own judgment, past experience, and advice from legal and independent tax consultants wherever considered necessary.
 Accordingly, unexpected adverse outcomes may significantly impact the Bank's reported profit and state of affairs presented in the Balance Sheet.

-We determined the above area as a Key Audit Matter in view of associated uncertainty relating to the outcome of these matters which requires application of judgment in interpretation of law.
-Accordingly, our audit was focused on analysing the facts of subject matter under consideration and judgments/ interpretation of law involved.
+We determined the above aspect as a Key Audit Matter in view of associated uncertainty relating to the outcome of these matters which requires application of judgment in interpretation of law.
+Accordingly, our audit was focused on analysing the facts of the matters under consideration and judgments / interpretation of law involved.

 a) We have evaluated the appropriateness of the design and tested the operating effectiveness of the management's controls over the tax litigation matters.